 Freelancers must take their taxes into account when setting their pricing, consider tax burden in planning their finances for the year (e.g., saving money vs. re-investing it in the business), and track their business expenses to deduct them at the end of the year, Deutschkron said.

 According to the IRS, self-employed individuals are classified as:

 - Carrying on a trade or business as a sole proprietor or an independent contractor.

 - Being the member of a partnership that carries on a trade or business.

 - Being otherwise in business for yourself (including a part-time business)

+According to Pew Research, roughly 15 million Americans are self-employed.
 When you're self-employed, you must pay a self-employment tax (SE tax) as well as an income tax.
 The SE tax is a Social Security and Medicare tax that is primarily for individuals who work for themselves.
 This is separate from income tax.

 Before you can determine your tax obligations, you must figure out your net profit or net loss from your business.
 You can calculate this by subtracting business expenses from your business income.
 If your expenses are less than your income, the difference is net profit and becomes part of your income.
 However, if your expenses are more than your income, the difference is a net loss.

 You have to file a Schedule C (Form 1040) income tax return if your net earnings from self-employment were $400 or more.
 Even if your net earnings from self-employment were less than $400, you still have to file a return if you meet any other requirements listed in the 1040 form.
 You should also file if you are eligible for any of the following credits: